News & Events

 Hackney Herbal workshops in April

-start Saturday Saturday 13th April
+start Saturday 16th April

 Join Hackney Herbal for their programme of workshops that show you how to use herbs in a creative way: